KenSciResearch/fairMLHealth/docs/code_contributions/PULL_REQUEST_TEMPLATE.md

 [Add special instructions for the reviewers.
 Delete if not applicable.]

 ## Integration Issues
-[Include detail about any breakages or dependencies, as needed]
+[Include detail about any breakages or dependencies, as needed.
+Delete if not applicable.]

 ## Checklist
 - [] I have read the [Contributing](https://github.com/KenSciResearch/docs/code_contributions/CONTRIBUTING.md) guidelines